-- a.
-This policy is established to make users of Gonzaga University's computing resources aware of their privileges and responsibilities. - b.
+- b.
 This policy is established to maximize the value of those resources to the university community while permitting maximum freedom of use consistent with law, the University's mission statement, the Student Handbook, the Personnel Policies and Procedures Manual, the Faculty Handbook, and a productive environment.
 Any use of Gonzaga University computing resources which violates policies contained in these manuals and handbooks also violates this policy; nothing in this policy shall contradict existing University policy. - c.
 Violation of this policy can result in reprimand, reduction or loss of computing privileges, and/or referral to University authorities for disciplinary action.
 Violation of law may result in referral to appropriate authorities. - d.
 This policy provides general guidelines regarding the use of GUnet.